Cyber Laws in India – The Importance of Cyber Law

 Cyber terrorism Acts

-A person faces life in prison if he or she tries to deny an authorised person computer access resource or tries to access a device resource without permission in order to seriously harm the nation’s harmony, dignity, safety, or nationhood.
+A person faces life in prison if he or she tries to deny an authorized person computer access resource or tries to access a device resource without permission in order to seriously harm the nation’s harmony, dignity, safety, or nationhood.
 This is a non-bailable offence.

 Section 67 of IT Act 2000